langchain-ai/chat-langchain/README.md

 The app leverages LangChain and LangGraph's streaming support and async API to update the page in real time for multiple users.

+## Running locally

+To run the app end-to-end locally, please use this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).

+> [!NOTE]
+> Running the LangGraph server for `chat-langchain` locally is not supported at the moment.
+If you would like to deploy on LangGraph Cloud please read documentation [here](https://langchain-ai.github.io/langgraph/cloud/).

 ## 📚 Technical description

 There are two components: ingestion and question-answering.